LeBron celebrates his 'brother' Kobe in emotional speech

 Players, coaches and fans could be seen wiping tears from their eyes after James’ remarks.

-The Lakers ran out the 24 second shot clock on their first possession of the game and the visiting Portland Trail Blazers did then same when they first got the ball, as teams around the NBA have done since Bryant’s passing.
+The Lakers ran out the 24 second shot clock on their first possession of the game and the visiting Portland Trail Blazers did the same when they got the ball, as teams around the NBA have done since Bryant’s passing.

+Teammates of Gianna, whose basketball game the group was traveling to on Sunday when the helicopter went down in foggy weather on a hillside northwest of Los Angeles, sat courtside.

+Kobe’s No. 24 and Gianna’s No. 2 jerseys were placed on the two courtside seats where the pair watched their last Lakers game and the crowd frequently broke out into chants of “Kobe” and Gianna’s nickname “Gigi.”

 Editing by Shri Navaratnam